(A post from early in my travels, a November 2014 visit to Aston Villa)

 I was in the Trinity Road Stand, to sit across from the away fans, as is my custom.
 Spurs folks were in pretty good voice all night, keeping up their end of the atmosphere bargain well.
 Here they are singing, “When the Spurs Go Marching In.”

-This year, he got his first hat-trick in a Europa League game, and even finished the 5-1 win playing goalie!
+In the 2014-15 season, he got his first hat-trick in a Europa League game, and even finished the 5-1 win playing goalie!

-Anyway, as you might imagine, the fans absolutely love him, and like to sing “He’s one of our own!”
+As you might imagine, the fans absolutely love him, and like to sing “He’s one of our own!”
 Here he is getting a header against Villa – right at Guzan, but the fans sang his name, anyway.

 Eventually, the pressure told on Villa, and Spurs got this equalizer off a corner kick, right in front of their fans – and me with my camera, I’m happy to say.

 And so it ended, 2-1 for the visitors, who sang wildly — mostly about that man — as Villa Park quickly emptied out.
-Here are the official highlights.
+Here are the official highlights:

-I had a completely enjoyable evening, with good weather and an entertaining game.
+I had a completely enjoyable evening, with good weather (eventually) and an entertaining game.
 The guy next to me usually comes with his daughter, but she was away, so I got her seat.
 He said he grew up an Arsenal fan, but his kid went for Villa, and he comes with her because he loves the game.
 He also told me he’s been to Villa Park when there were 80,000 people in it, all standing.

 The guys behind me had a real dry sense of humor and pessimism, dropping comments like, “Oh here is where they score,” and “Hey, that was actually a professional cross!”
 It was all good-natured fun, even with the loss.

 I can’t say the same for getting the hell out of there afterwards.
-What a hassle this place is — and this game had only 36,000 people, short of the 42,000 capacity!
+What a hassle this place is — and this game had only 36,000 people, short of the 42,000 capacity.
 I walked back to the station, saw the line for the train, and walked along it, looking for the end like an explorer seeking the Northwest Passage.

 Some guy in line was weirdly yelling half his words, while expressing something I have often thought: “They will NOT PUT extra trains on, even though they KNOW there is a FOOTBALL match.”
 The yelled words were scary, the non-yelled barely audible through clenched teeth.